gvwilson/thirdbit/src/fiction/santas/index.md

 and all the other things young people get carried away with these days, only more so."

-A clock chimed quietly in the kitchen next door.
+A clock chimed quietly in the kitchen.
 Somewhere in the distance,
 someone called their children to come inside because it was time for bed and their teeth weren't going to brush themselves.

 "I just don't know what to do," Finner confessed, angry at the tears that he was absolutely *not* going to cry.
 "I like the ho-ho-ho'ing,